cptx032/cee/README.md

 ```c
 @delegate http_method {Response*, Request*};
 ```
-The argument of the command is the name of the delegate and what is inside the body is a list of types.
+The argument of the command is the name of the delegate (the pointer's name) and what is inside the body is a list of types.
 The first type is the return type, and the following types are the arguments of the function.
 If a function doesn't receive any argument and doesn't return anything, you can omit the body:
 ```c
 @delegate http_method {};
 ```

 You can use delegates together with `@function` to create lambda functions.
-So Imagine that you have a function that receives as argument another function:
+Imagine that you have a function that receives as argument another function:
 ```c
 @fn filter_number(@delegate number_operation {bool, int}, int number) bool {
     return number_operation(number);
 }
 ```
-Now you can define the function directly when calling the `filter_number` function, as like you are writing a lambda function in Javascript:
+Now you can define the function when calling the `filter_number` function, as like you are writing a lambda function in Javascript as argument for another function:
 ```c
 bool result = filter_number(@fn (int number) bool {
     return (number % 2) == 0;